antarcticrainforest/seabreeze_param/_portfolio/02_detail.md

   end subroutine yet_another_test
 ```

 If you are considering implementing this routine take a look at the  [about](/zz_about)
 section to learn more on how to contribute and improve this project.
 You are encouraged
 to get in touch via [GitHub](https://github.com/antarcticrainforest/seabreeze_param).
-Bugs should be reported either on the GitHub [issues](https://github.com/antarcticrainforest/seabreeze_param/issues)
+Bugs should be reported either on the Git Hub [issues](https://github.com/antarcticrainforest/seabreeze_param/issues)
 pages or by sending an [email](mailto:martin.bergemann@monash.edu) to the author of this page.